 Of course, all this does is ramp up Serengeti’s hatred for Too Sweet – or does it?
 Nah, he more transfers that hatred onto Too Nice, the white dude with a heart of gold who happens to be fighting for the warden’s team.
 Too Sweet, riding the rush of adrenaline from beating the crap out of a three foot tall man, agrees to train him- in the prison’s “dungeon,” because the warden doesn’t want Serengeti to know.
 So we get lots of slow-motion shots of Too Nice running and jumping and shadow boxing and looking all neat and keen, while Too Sweet encourages him to feel the burn and other such cliches.

 Too Nice (I think his actual name is Russell, Rusty, Randy, Ray Bob, something like that) is totally prepared for his big fight.
 Even Howard Cosell, were he in this movie, would be impressed.
 But Serengeti is prepared and counters the awesome impact of super-bland-whitebread-niceness with a drug called Valdine, which turns even the wimpiest dude into Rafael Palmeiro, or even (allegedly) Barry Bonds.
 (Later we find out Too Sweet was given this same drug right before he went on his murderous boxing spree.)
-So while Rusty/Randy/Walter/whoever is fighting the good fight and fighting it well (and while Too Sweet is conveniently busy with a hooker) Serengeti’s evil boxer Hugo gets a little Valdine in his system and suddenly the good fight turns into a-clubberin’.
+So while Rusty/Randy/Walter/whoever is fighting the good fight and fighting it well (and while Too Sweet is conveniently busy with a lady friend, smuggled into the joint) Serengeti’s evil boxer Hugo gets a little Valdine in his system and suddenly the good fight turns into a-clubberin’.
 Oh gosh I didn’t see that one coming.